The EDI 810 is the electronic invoice in an ANSI X12 workflow, sent after shipment to trigger payment. Key things to know:

 - Track invoice acceptance and chargeback rates in real time through your EDI portal — don't wait for end-of-month reports

-- Sort chargebacks by partner and reason code; fix mappings or data sources where error rates cross your acceptable threshold
+- Sort chargebacks by partner and reason code; fix mappings or data sources wherever error rates cross your threshold

 For teams onboarding new large retail customers, the complete guide to EDI trading partner onboarding covers how to embed these protections from day one rather than cleaning them up downstream.